microsoft/IIoT/HOL/IOTHubPiHackathon/3/README.md

       <p align="center">
          <img src="/HOL/IOTHubPiHackathon/images/IoTHubExplorerSend.JPG" width="100%" height="100%" />
       </p>
+      In this step, you are using the IoTHub-explorer as a backend service to send a message to the IoT hub.
+IoT hub receives the message, queues it and sends the message down to the device using a C2D (Cloud-to-Device) command.
+In the Azure functions lab, you will be creating a script that will monitor telemetry values from the Raspberry Pi and any time that a value goes above the set threshold, the function will be used to send a message down to the Pi.

 - On your Sense HAT, you should see the message appear on the display.
 (If you are using the Sense HAT emulator, you will need to VNC to your Raspberry Pi and open the Sense HAT Emulator application: Menu -> Programming -> Sense HAT Emulator) <br />
     ![Sense HAT Message Display](/HOL/IOTHubPiHackathon/images/SenseMsgDisplay.jpg)